lijon/lijon.github.io/iaa_quirks.md

         appLastConnectedTime = [NSDate timeIntervalSinceReferenceDate];
         [self startAudioEngine];
     } else {
+        // IAA bug workaround: restart unit here.
-        AudioOutputUnitStart(mainAudioUnit); // IAA bug workaround, it will be stopped again in maybeStop if needed.
+        // It will be stopped again in maybeStop if needed.
+        AudioOutputUnitStart(mainAudioUnit);
         [self maybeStop];
     }
 }